Climate Change: Understanding & Engagement

 - Use and construct different models and apply them in appropriate situations to describe or illustrate climate change phenomena and interactions within a system.

-- Identify and clarify questions about climate change.
+- Identify and clarify questions about climate change and effects on earth’s oceans.

 - Specify relationships between variables and decipher cause and effect relationships in a system.